openzipkin/brave/brave/RATIONALE.md

 A closing point is that the above splitter example is contrived, mainly to show a design weakness in not choosing map.

-In practice, encoding formats typically have rules that splitters libraries weren't written for.
+In practice, encoding formats typically have rules that splitter libraries weren't written for.
 These include limits, character set constraints, etc.
 Decoding a format is always harder than encoding due to rules about how to handle bad data.
 In general, it is better to assume a format-specific encoder